Evidence-based

 #AD

-Honestly, the study links above are not directly related to turmeric for migraine.
+Honestly, the study links above are not directly related to turmeric for migraine and not all of the studies are on humans.
 Like most supplements, research on using turmeric for migraines is pretty limited.

 The jury is still out on just how much turmeric can improve our symptoms.
 But, even if it’s simply a reduction of the number of attacks you experience each month or a reduction in the severity of symptoms you experience during an attack it’s an interesting spice to explore.